Textualize/textual/docs/widgets/text_area.md

 )
 ```

+Attributes like `cursor_style` and `cursor_line_style` apply general language-agnostic
+styling to the widget.

-The `token_styles` attribute of `TextAreaTheme` is used for syntax highlighting.
+The `token_styles` attribute of `TextAreaTheme` is used for syntax highlighting and
+depends on the `language` currently in use.
 For more details, see [syntax highlighting](#syntax-highlighting).

 ##### 2. Registering a theme

-With our theme created, we can now register it with the `TextArea` instance.
+Our theme can now be registered with the `TextArea` instance.

 ```python
 text_area.register_theme(my_theme)